Fortress eCommerce Site and App Revamp

 UI Design

-The UI phase focused on refining aesthetics, accessibility, and brand consistency across all digital touchpoints
+The UI phase focused on refining aesthetics, accessibility, and brand consistency across all touch points

 Stakeholder Interviews